heptarch/heptarch.github.io/drafts/demon.md

 and improbably vast space it has been growing, hundreds of miles below the tubes.
 Once-Ellen has no body.
-It is a programmable supply of connections to the rest of universe, with an attentional locus that can choose to concentrate, spread, and divide itself at will.
+It is a programmable supply of connections to the rest of universe with an attentional locus that can choose to spread, concentrate or divide at will.
 It imagines raising an arm; dirt, water and air congeal muddily into a limb.
 It imagines a fire; oxygen sublimes and ignites, while the surface of the chamber grows uniformly cool.

-The locus splits and asks:
+The locus splits and asks itself:

 *Child, what would you like?*